jadebustos/workshop-rhel8-edge/04-requirements-hypervisor.md

 # Hypervisor

-We are going to configure now the hypervisor to deploy RHEL for the Edge in a virtual machine.
+We are going to configure now the hypervisor to deploy RHEL for Edge in a virtual machine.

 A Fedora/RHEL/CentOS computer which with the capability to create Virtual Machines using KVM is needed.